AvvyB/blender-multi-user/docs/getting_started/quickstart.rst

    Repository panel

 The **replicated properties** panel shows all replicated properties status and associated actions.
-Since the replication architecture is based on commit/push/pull mechanisms, a replicated properties can be pushed/pull or even committed manually from this panel.
+Since the replication architecture is based on commit/push/pull mechanisms, a replicated property can be pushed/pull or even committed manually from this panel.

 +---------------------------------------+-------------------+------------------------------------------------------------------------------------+
 | icon                                  | Action            | Description                                                                        |